Skip to content

 Professional Portfolio Evidence

-The flagship implementation encourages students to build projects that may continue for one to two years as professional portfolio evidence.
+The flagship implementation encourages students to create repositories that can continue as professional portfolio evidence.

-A strong repository can show future employers that students can:
+A strong repository can demonstrate that a student can:

 Students should leave with more than a grade.